 (4) The CAH maintains written evidence of regular inspection and approval by State or local fire control agencies.

-(5) Beginning March 13, 2006, a critical access hospital must be in compliance with Chapter 9.2.9.
-Emergency
+(5) Beginning March 13, 2006, a critical access hospital must be in compliance with Chapter 9.2.9, Emergency apply to critical access hospitals.

 Lighting.